NikolaMX/Mini-Patch/Proto-patch.md

 `damage` increased from 120 to 125
 `initial_velocity` increased from 150 to 200
 `max_velocity` increased from 150 to 200
+`idle_aim_delay` increased from 3 to 5
 `target_priorities` updated to
     `Mobile & Advanced`
     `Commander`
     `Mobile - Air`
     `Structure - Wall`
     `Wall`
+Weapon and ammo files changed from ballistic to seeking